edgelesssys/marblerun.sh/content/docs/workflows/verification.md

 era -c coordinator-era.json -h $MARBLERUN -output-chain marblerun-chain.pem -output-root marblerun-root.pem -output-intermediate marblerun-intermedite.pem
 ```

-{{<note>}}
-On Ubuntu, `~/.local/bin` is only added to PATH when the directory exists when initializing your bash environment during login.
-You might need to re-login after creating the directory.
-Also, non-default shells such as `zsh` do not add this path by default.
-Therefore, if you receive `command not found: era` as an error message for a local user installation, either make sure `~/.local/bin` was added to your PATH successfully or simply use the machine-wide installation method.
-{{</note>}}

-era requires the Coordinator's UniqueID and SignerID (or MRENCLAVE and MRSIGNER in SGX terms) to verify the quote.
+Era requires the Coordinator's UniqueID (or MRENCLAVE in SGX terms) or the tuple ProductID, SecurityVersion, SignerID (MRSIGNER) to verify the quote.
-In production, these would be generated when building Coordinator and distributed to your clients.
+In production, these would be generated when building the Coordinator and distributed to your clients.
 For testing, we have published a Coordinator image at `ghcr.io/edgelesssys/coordinator`.
 You can pull the corresponding `coordinator-era.json` file from our release page: